NoahLittle2001/Spyware/README.md

 # Spyware
-This is my CY501 Spyware Script
+This is a python script made for my CY501 class.
+The script is able to take screenshot and log keystrokes.